 Victims of sex discrimination can recover remedies, including:

 - punitive damages (damages to punish the employer)

-- other actions that will make an individual "whole" (in the condition he or she would have been but for the discrimination)
+- other actions that will make an individual “whole” (in the condition they would have been but for the discrimination)

 Remedies also may include payment of: